-Alliums flower best in full sun, although they’ll also grow in semi-shade (see above.)
-Once the flower has died, cut the flower stalk down to refocus energy into the bulb.
+All allium varieties flower best in full sun, although they’ll also grow in semi-shade (see above.)
+Once the flower has died, cut the stalk down to refocus energy back into the bulb.
 Dried flower heads make great additions to indoor flower arrangements, by the way.

-There are many different species of alliums, but here are some of the most popular:
+As I mentioned before, there are literally hundreds of allium varieties available.
+But, here are some of the most popular:

-Purple Sensation, the earliest bloomer of all the large-flowered alliums. flowers in late spring.
-It makes a stunning companion to peonies, bearded irises and delphiniums.
-The 4″ to 6″ diameter violet globes float on sturdy stems that rise to 24″ high.
+Purple Sensation, the earliest bloomer of all the large-flowered alliums, flowers in late spring.
+The variety makes a stunning companion to peonies, bearded irises and delphiniums.
+The 4″ to 6″ diameter violet globes float on sturdy stems that grow to 24″ high.

 If you’re looking for a big ‘wow’, try Globemaster and/or Gladiator.
 The tallest of the ornamental onions, these varieties boast huge purple flower heads (some measuring as big as 8″ to 10″ across) on 3 to 4-foot stems.
 A white version called Mount Everest is slightly shorter.